 LSL operates in a highly competitive environment.
-To this effect, it is pursuing a strategy of vertical integration, MC Easy Freight Co Ltd, as one of their subsidiary and latest acquisition, is evidence of that.
+To this effect, it is pursuing a strategy of vertical integration, MC Easy Freight Co Ltd, as one of their latest subsidiary.
 However, the Group believes in fair competition and has always built its comparative advantage by favoring differentiation.
 It is significantly affected by changes in the political, economic, social, technological, legal and environmental issues, not only locally, but also internationally.
 The Board regularly scans its external environment to assess its strategies and to propose actions that would ensure business success and sustainable results.